Orthofix Medical Inc. Sued For Securities Law Violations - Contact The Rosen Law Firm Before October 21, 2024 To Discuss Your Rights - OFIX

 Why:

-Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of common stock of Orthofix Medical Inc. (NASDAQ: OFIX ) between October 11, 2022 and September 12, 2023, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than October 21, 2024.
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Orthofix Medical Inc. (NASDAQ: OFIX ) between October 11, 2022 and September 12, 2023, both dates inclusive (the "Class Period"), of the important October 21, 2024 lead plaintiff deadline.

 So what: